Skip to content

 Category Commands

-Job Management list, show, submit, cancel, migrate, modify, suspend, resume, snapshot, rerun, promote, hosts
+Job Management list, show, submit, cancel, migrate, modify, suspend, resume, snapshot, rerun, promote, hosts, cluster, project, queue, ptop

 User Management user, group, quota-policy

-OpCenter Core Services image, gateway, template, config, license, report, storage
+OpCenter Core Services image, gateway, template, config, license, report, storage, smtp, node

 OpCenter Management Operations status, version, release, restart